 However you work best, take advantage of that, although if you're someone who can work for longer, still remember to take regular breaks. to stretch your legs, grab a snack and have some water.

 It's not good for you or your body to stay hunkered down at your laptop for hours and hours on end!

-Your back will not thank your for it…
+Your back will not thank you for it…

-The Pomodoro method is a technique which was invented by Francesco Cirillo, whereby you work in blocks of 25 minutes and then rest for 5 minutes.
+The Pomodoro method is a technique that was invented by Francesco Cirillo, whereby you work in blocks of 25 minutes and then rest for 5 minutes.

-This way of working is supposed to really boost your productivity, due to being intensely focused for shorts bursts of time!
+This way of working is supposed to really boost your productivity, due to being intensely focused for short bursts of time!